mfinelli/cmsc-421-project-1/clojure-intro.md

 Getting Clojure
 ---------------

-Note: If you're running Windows and don't have [cygwin](http://cygwin.com/) installed, I *strongly* recommend installing cygwin first (including either the wget or curl package).
+Note: If you're running Windows and don't have [cygwin](http://cygwin.com/) installed, I *strongly* recommend installing cygwin first (including either the wget or curl package) and running all of the following commands from the cygwin terminal.

 [Leiningen](http://leiningen.org/#install) is the easiest way to get/use Clojure.
-Download the script, place it somewhere on your $PATH and set it to be executable.
+Download the script, place it somewhere on your $PATH, set it to be executable and run "lein self-install".
 Step by step terminal instructions below:

     mkdir ~/bin
     cd ~/bin